Eames Knockoff chairs:

 |This original mechanism instead used a wooden wedge to set the tilt angle.
 It has a 5/8" dia. spindle and there is not an available replacement.
 The mechanism and base must both be replaced if either the base or mechanism is replaced as shown in photo at right.|

 |Obsolete Plycraft Mechanisms not available|

 Or this one.
 This mechanism is replaced by #402 although the spindle is shorter.

 General Mechanism Installation--The outside leather covering is easily removed by removing several screws from the wood underside.
 This will expose the molded wood inside bottom.
 Install the new mechanism using either method.

-An alternative to method 1., to eliminate unwanted or unnecessary drilling of holes and installing Tee nuts in a trial mode is as follows.
+A recommended method to eliminate unwanted or unnecessary drilling of holes and installing Tee nuts is as follows.